Gerhard Barkhorn: Early life and career

 Barkhorn was born on 20 March 1919 in Königsberg in the Free State of Prussia of the Weimar Republic.
 Today it is Kaliningrad in Kaliningrad Oblast, the Russian exclave between Poland and Lithuania on the Baltic Sea.
 He was the third of four children of Stadtbauoberinspektor Tiefbautechniker im Straßenbau (inspector for road construction) Wilhelm and his wife Therese.
 Barkhorn had two brothers, Helmut and Dieter, and a sister Meta.
 The four children were all members of the Bündische Jugend, a German youth movement.
 From 1925 to 1929, Barkhorn attended the Volksschule (primary school) in Königsberg and then the Wilhelms-Gymnasium, a secondary school, where he graduated with his Abitur (diploma) in early 1937.

 On 1 April 1937, Barkhorn started his compulsory Reichsarbeitsdienst (Reich Labour Service) with Arbeitsdienstabteilung 6/12, a labor service department, in Mehlkehmen, present-day Kalinino in Kaliningrad Oblast.
 His Reichsarbeitsdienst ended on 30 September.
 A month later, on 1 November, Barkhorn joined the military service in the Nazi German Luftwaffe as a Fahnenjunker (cadet) at the Air War School Klotzsche in Dresden.
 He started his flight training in March 1938 at the Luftkriegsschule 2 at Gatow.
 His classmates at Gatow included Julius Meimberg and Egon Mayer.
 On 4 March, he made his maiden flight on a Heinkel He 72 biplane trainer.
 Until 25 March, accompanied by his flight instructor, he flew up to nine times daily, flights of up to 60 minutes.
 His first solo flight, his 68th in total, was flown on 29 March.
-In April and May, he learns to fly the Focke-Wulf Fw 44 and Bücker Bü 131.
-On 1 June, he began with learning aerobatics on the Gotha Go 145.
+In April and May, he learned to fly the Focke-Wulf Fw 44 and Bücker Bü 131.
+On 1 June, he began learning aerobatics on the Gotha Go 145.
 One of his flight instructors at the time was Franz Stigler who initially thought that Barkhorn was a bad pilot but later graduated him with good ratings.